 Learn more about the basics of chemotherapy.

-Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight MDS.
-It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
+Immunotherapy uses the body's natural defenses to fight cancer by improving your immune system's ability to attack cancer cells.
 Although this is rarely used for MDS, it may be an option for some patients.
-A type of immunotherapy for MDS is antithymocyte globulin (ATGAM, Thymoglobulin), which is given after chemotherapy.
+A type of immunotherapy for MDS is antithymocyte globulin (ATGAM, Thymoglobulin).

 Bone marrow transplantation/stem cell transplantation

 High-dose chemotherapy with bone marrow/stem cell transplantation is the only current treatment that can produce a long-term remission.
-However, transplantation is a higher-risk treatment and may not be recommended for patients who are older or have other medical problems.
+However, transplantation is a higher-risk treatment and may not be recommended for patients who are older and/or have other medical problems.
 However, for patients ages 50 to 75, an ALLO transplant may be an option after reduced intensity treatment.
-Before recommending transplantation, your doctor will talk with you about the risks of this treatment.
-They will also consider several other factors, such as the subtype of MDS, results of any previous treatment, and your age and general health.
+Before recommending a transplant, your doctor will talk with you about the risks of this treatment.
+They will also consider several other factors, such as the subtype of MDS, results of any previous treatment, and your general health.

-A bone marrow transplant is a medical procedure in which bone marrow that contains unhealthy cells is replaced by highly specialized cells, called hematopoietic stem cells, that develop into healthy bone marrow.
+A bone marrow transplant is a medical procedure in which bone marrow that contains cancer is destroyed and replaced by highly specialized normal, healthy cells.
+These cells, called hematopoietic stem cells, develop into healthy bone marrow.
 Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
-Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.
+This procedure is also called a stem cell transplant or hematopoietic stem cell transplant.

 There are 2 types of stem cell transplantation depending on the source of the replacement blood stem cells: allogeneic (ALLO) and autologous (AUTO).
-ALLO uses donated stem cells, while AUTO uses the patient’s own stem cells.
+ALLO uses donated stem cells from a healthy donor, while AUTO uses the patient’s own stem cells.
 In both types, the goal is to destroy all of the unhealthy cells in the marrow, blood, and other parts of the body using high doses of chemotherapy and/or radiation therapy and then allow replacement blood stem cells to create healthy bone marrow.
 An ALLO transplant is usually the type recommended for people with MDS.

 Side effects depend on the type of transplant, your general health, and other factors.
 Learn more about the basics of stem cell and bone marrow transplantation.

 Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
-You may also receive palliative treatments similar to those meant to treat the MDS, such as chemotherapy (see above).
+You may also receive palliative treatments such as chemotherapy.
 Talk with your doctor about the goals of each treatment in the treatment plan.

 Some people with MDS who do not have any symptoms may only need close monitoring, including measuring blood counts, to watch for any symptoms.
-People with low-risk MDS, meaning those with RA and RARS subtypes, usually receive supportive care to control symptoms and improve quality of life.
-Supportive care may include:
+People with low-risk MDS, meaning those with RA and RARS subtypes, usually receive supportive care to control symptoms and improve quality of life, including growth factors and blood transfusions (see above).
+Antibiotics may also be given to fight infection, a common side effect of low white blood cell counts.

 If MDS worsens

 If MDS continues to worsen despite treatment, it is a good idea to talk with doctors who have experience in treating the disease.
 Doctors can have different opinions about the best standard treatment plan.
-Clinical trials might also be an option.
+Clinical trials are also a treatment option.
 Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

-For most people, worsening MDS is very stressful and, at times, difficult to bear.
+For most people, worsening MDS is very stressful and difficult.
 You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of the health care team.
-It may also be helpful to talk with other patients, including through a support group.
+It may also be helpful to talk with other patients, such as through a support group or other peer support program.

 Remission and the chance of recurrence